Republicanism in the United Kingdom: 21st-century republicanism

 In May 2022, ahead of the Queen's Platinum Jubilee, another YouGov poll showed that only 31% of 18–24-year olds were in favour of the monarchy, compared to 66% of the population as a whole.
 Four months later, in the wake of the Queen's death, this figure stood firm at 67%.
 However, it has not reached this level since then, and two Savanta polls since King Charles III succeeded his mother have shown support for a republic at over 30%.
 Aside from a 2022 Byline Times poll (which did not include "Don't know" as an option), these are the first opinion poll results to give figures of over 30% in favour of a republic.
+Since the beginning of his reign the King has been dubbed "Charles the Last" by several commentators in the context of the ongoing debate about whether the monarchy should continue.

-In April 2023, YouGov polling found that less than one third of 18 to 24-year-olds were in favour of the monarchy, compared to 78% of over-65s.
+In April 2023, YouGov polling found that 58% overall saying they support keeping the monarchy.
+However, less than one third of 18 to 24-year-olds were in favour of the monarchy, compared to 78% of over-65s.
 The anti-monarchy campaign group Republic reported a doubling of its membership since the Coronation of King Charles III that May, whilst its income had substantially increased.
 Commenting in November that year, chief executive Graham Smith said, "In 2020, our income was £106,000.
 It was £172,000 the next year; last year it was £286,000.
 On the death of the queen, we had £70,000 in donations that month.
 This year, income is hitting £560,000."
 Support for British the monarchy has for decades been lower among younger people, while older people are more likely to feel that the monarchy is important.

-In a January 2024 poll conducted by Savanta, support for the monarchy stood at 48%, when respondents were asked "What would you prefer for the UK, a monarchy or an elected head of state?".
+In a January 2024 poll of 2,281 UK adults aged 18+ conducted by Savanta, on behalf of the pro-republican campaign group Republic, support for the monarchy stood at 48%; respondents were asked "What would you prefer for the UK, a monarchy or an elected head of state?".
 This was the first time the figure preferring a monarchy had been below 50% since published opinion polling on the topic had begun.
+However, according to a poll conducted by Yougov in January 2026, 64% of the public believe Britain should continue to have a monarchy.